rubuz/naloga-vr/README.md

 - View detailed information about music artists, including genres, social media links, and popularity statistics.
 - Navigate to different artist pages using dynamic routing.
 - Cache artist data in session storage to reduce API calls and improve performance.
-- Display error messages for invalid or failed API requests.

 ## Built with